bibigone/AstraDotNetDemo/externals/AstraSDK.bin/README.txt

 * Bone orientation/rotation can be inconsistent if passing through ambiguous positions, such as rotating the arm while it is straight out with the elbow unbent.

-* On Android, body tracking performance is being improved.
-With all streams running, our Unity sample gets roughly 17 FPS on Orbbec Persee.
-With just the body stream, the Unity sample gets 30 FPS on Orbbec Persee.

 * There are some APIs that are missing: camera hardware configuration (white balance, exposure, etc.), controlling the IR projector and Astra Mini IR flood, etc. These are coming soon.